ANU Strategic Learning and Teaching Grants

 Eligibility

-To be eligible for an ANU Strategic Learning and Teaching Grant, applications must meet the following requirements:
+To be eligible for a Strategic Learning and Teaching Grant, applications must meet the following requirements:

 • Applicants and all project team members must be current ANU staff members with their employment contract covering the full length of the proposed project.
 Collaborations between academic and professional staff are actively encouraged.